In this article, we explain the rights of an allegedly disabled adult in an Illinois guardianship proceeding.

 Although the allegedly disabled adult has the right to a trial by jury, sometimes it is more advantageous to have the case decided by the judge.
 This is an option that should be discussed with the attorney for the disabled adult.

-The purpose of the independent medical examination is for the expert to give an opinion as to the ability of the allegedly disabled adult to make his or her own decisions.
+The purpose of the independent medical examination is for the experienced to give an opinion as to the ability of the allegedly disabled adult to make his or her own decisions.
 If the allegedly disabled adult cannot afford the fee for the independent medical examination, the court may require this fee to be paid by the petitioner.

 A closed hearing is one that is not open to the public.